deepinsight/insightface/README.md

  In our paper, we found there're overlap identities between facescrub dataset and Megaface distractors which greatly affects the identification performance.
 Sometimes more than 10 percent improvement can be achieved after removing these overlaps.
 This list will be made public soon in this repository.

-   ArcFace achieves the state-of-the-art identification performance in MegaFace Challenge, at 98%+.
+   We achieves the state-of-the-art identification performance in MegaFace Challenge, at 98%+.

 ### Citation

-   If you find **InsightFace/ArcFace** useful in your research, please consider to cite our paper.
+   If you find **InsightFace** useful in your research, please consider to cite our paper.

 ```
 @misc{arcface2018,
   author =       {Jiankang Deng, Jia Guo and Stefanos Zafeiriou},
-  title =        {ArcFace: Additive Angular Margin Loss for Deep Face Recognition},
+  title =        {Additive Angular Margin Loss for Deep Face Recognition},
   journal =      {arXiv preprint arXiv:1801.07698},
   year =         {2018}
 }